 For more information about these tests or your pregnancy, please talk to your health care provider.
 Coverage for prenatal tests and exams varies by health plan.
 Certain tests, even if recommended, may not be covered depending on your health plan.
-Check your benefit booklet or contact Group Health Customer Service for information about your coverage for prenatal testing.
+Check your benefit booklet or contact Kaiser Permanente Member Services for information about your coverage for prenatal testing.

 From the "Birth Day News" series.